welcometohelen/marine_bioacoustic_identifier/README.md

 </p>

-In beginning lit review for this idea I learned that *surprise!* people have been at this for years; since long before I was doing it manually.
+In beginning lit review for this idea I learned unsurprisingly that people have been at this for years; since long before I was doing it manually.
 There is not yet a catch-all program for MM ID in use because of the breadth of environmental nuances, and likely the required computing power.
 At least that was an obstacle I came up against.
 This is not a dissertation, so for now it  only scratches the surface of developing an actual research-ready tool.
 However, it still represents good practice of neural network implementation on real world data, and a reference for further study.

 Ideally, this product will eventually identify spinner clicks and whistles, and/or distinguish different marine mammal species, but the first step tackled here is a spinner presence/absense indicator.